Trustees and Independent Committee Members

 Siân has also spent most of her career in the aviation sector, including 13 years at Virgin Atlantic Airways as Vice President of External Affairs and Sustainability, and at the Civil Aviation Authority, advising on crisis communications and stakeholder engagement.

-Siân is a Member of the Fundraising Committee and Finance and Risk Committee.
+Siân is a Member of the Fundraising and Income Generation Committee.

 • Tom Seddon